 In the last twenty or so years, alternative spirituality has become popular.
 Atheists and skeptics usually just outrightly dismiss these spiritual teachings.
 On the other hand, New Agers often seem to accept all spiritual teachings as equally wonderful.
 That does not seem a good strategy.
-Although many teachers claim that all their teachings are based on pure experience that does not seem to be true.
+Although many teachers claim that all their teachings are based on pure experience that does not seem to be true (for example, see the critique of Eckhart Tolle).
 Spiritual teachings are almost always based partially on a person’s worldview and some worldviews are better than others as they help us to live more spiritually and will help our civilization survive.

 I have found that critical reflection has helped me to live more spiritually as it helps to separate what is true from my wishes and desires.
 When I read many spiritual teachings from popular teachers, I see an inability to separate real spiritual experiences from things people want to be true or think are true because they have heard them often.
 Even worse, the non-traditional spiritual community fosters this lack of discernment because it often encourages an atmosphere that disdains critical reflection and questioning.
 The community says that if something feels true, it is true or it is true for that person.